MicrosoftDocs/cloud-adoption-framework/docs/index.md

 However, cloud adoption is only a means to an end.
 Successful cloud adoption starts well before a cloud platform vendor is selected.
 It begins when business and IT decision makers realize that the cloud can accelerate a specific business transformation objective.
 The Cloud Adoption Framework can help them align strategies for business, culture, and technical change to achieve their desired business outcomes.

 The Cloud Adoption Framework provides technical guidance for Microsoft Azure.
-Because enterprise customers might still be in the process of choosing a cloud vendor or may have an intentional multi-cloud strategy, the framework provides cloud-agnostic guidance for strategic decisions whenever possible.
+Because enterprise customers might still be in the process of choosing a cloud vendor or may have an intentional multicloud strategy, the framework provides cloud-agnostic guidance for strategic decisions whenever possible.

 ## Intended audience